swisstopo/swissgeol-assets-dataextraction/README.md

 This repository provides a classification pipeline to categorize PDF pages from geological reports into document classes, with the goal of supporting document understanding and metadata extraction in the [Assets](https://assets.swissgeol.ch/) platform.
+The solution can be used as a standalone API.

 This classification helps to map individual pages in a document, which ultimately should facilitate the identification of borehole profiles and maps in PDFs to link between documents on [Assets](https://assets.swissgeol.ch/) and boreprofiles on [Boreholes](https://boreholes.swissgeol.ch/).
 ---
+## API endpoints
+Current API supports two endpoint versions **V1** with the latest changes (e.g., extended classes and different [response schema](#output-format)) and **V0** for backwards compatability.

+**Endpoints for V0:**
+ - `/` - main document selection endpoint
+ - `/collect` - response collection

+ **Endpoints for V1:**
+ - `/v1` - main document selection endpoint
+ - `/v1/collect` - response collection

+ The request JSON body structure for all the endpoints follows the same pattern: `{"file": "filename.pdf"}`

 ## Classes

+For each file a [response](#output-format) is compiled classifying the page into one of the defined page classes.

-### stable version
+### V0 version
 Each page is categorized into one of the following:

-1. `text` - Continuous text page.
+1. `Text` - Continuous text page.
-2. `boreprofile` - Boreholes.
+2. `Boreprofile` - Boreholes.
-3. `map` - Geological or topographic maps.
+3. `Maps` - Geological or topographic maps.
-4. `title_page` - Title pages of original reports.
+4. `Title_Page` - Title pages of original reports.
-5. `unknown` - Everything else.
+5. `Unknown` - Everything else.

-Extended classes in dev version( mapped to `unknown`):
+Extended classes in available in V1 version are mapped to `unknown` whe running the V0 API version.

+### V1 version
+The V1 version containes extended classes from v0 and Each page is categorized into one of the following:

+1. `Text` - Continuous text page.
+2. `Boreprofile` - Boreholes.
+3. `Maps` - Geological or topographic maps.
+4. `TitlePage` - Title pages of original reports.
-6. `geo_profile` - Geological cross-sections or longitudinal profiles.
+5. `GeoProfile` - Geological cross-sections or longitudinal profiles.
-7. `table` -  Tabular numeric/textual data.
+6. `Table` -  Tabular numeric/textual data.
-8. `diagram` - Scientific 2D graphs or plots.
+7. `Diagram` - Scientific 2D graphs or plots.

-When running with the **API-stable** profile, any class not supported by this profile is automatically mapped to `unknown`.
-For development using the **dev** profile, extended classes are kept.
+8. `Unknown` - Everything else.

 ---
-## Quick start
+## Development quick start
 Requirements: Python 3.10(recommended), OCR'ed PDFs.

 ### 1. Create and activate a virtual environment